walterhiggins/ScriptCraft/README.md

 http://mcp.ocean-labs.de/index.php/Main_Page

 ...
-You will need to follow MCP's instructions to decompile your minecraft.jar file, then apply the ServerCommandManager.patch file to the $MCP/src/minecraft/net/minecraft/src/ServerCommandManager.java file.
+You will need to follow MCP's instructions to decompile your minecraft.jar file.
-Then copy the CommandScript.java file to $MCP/src/minecraft/net/minecraft/src/ directory (where $MCP is the location where you've installed Minecraft Coder pack).
-Then run ./reobfuscate.sh and follow MCP's instructions for copying the obfuscated files and rebuilding the minecraft.jar file.

 You will also need to install Rhino (A javascript implementation for java) if it is not already installed.
 Type...